jbwillis/sandbox/reference.md

    * This is focused on installing OpenCV with Cuda support, but many of the steps (and dependencies) are the same as without Cuda.
    * It has multiple points where it reccomends a full reboot before continuing which the other tutorials did not have.

+As I was doing the OpenCV install, I also installed the RealSense SDK, since it is likely I will be using it at some point.
+[There are instructions on the Real Sense Github](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md)
 ## Python
 * To re-load a module that you have changed
   ```